Methylation Profile; plasma

 SAH is a potent inhibitor of all SAM-dependent methylation reactions.

-Efficient removal of adenosine and Hcy is imperative to prevent
+Efficient removal of Hcy is imperative to prevent

 Transmethylation: Hcy is normally primarily